James Hodson Anderson: Union Pacific Railroad

 As a counsel for the Union Pacific, he was called on to represent the company before the United States Supreme Court as well.
 In one such case, United States v.
-Union Pacific R. Co. - argued from January 23, 1957 and decided on April 8, 1957 - he had on his legal team, Warren M. Christopher, who would later serve as US Secretary of State.
-Representing the United States as opposing counsel was US Solicitor General, James Lee Rankin, along with a team of lawyers that assisted him.
+Union Pacific R. Co. – argued from January 23, 1957 and decided on April 8, 1957 – he had on his legal team, Warren M. Christopher, who would later serve as US Secretary of State.
+Representing the United States as opposing counsel was U.S. Solicitor General James Lee Rankin, along with a team of lawyers that assisted him.
 Six years later James Rankin would be appointed General Counsel on the Warren Commission.